Smutchings/smutchings.github.io/_posts/2019-07-01-Recalling-The-Familiar-Week-1.md

 ---
-title: Recalling The Familiar: Weeks 1 and 2
+title: Recalling The Familiar - Weeks 1 and 2
 tags: [Internship]
 style: fill
-color: info
+color: dark
 description: This Summer, I'm working with The Familiar.
 Here's the story of that internship so far.
 ---